oresat/oresat-linux/docs/standards/oresat-projects.rst

 Debian Packages
 ---------------

-All oresat software should be put in a Debian package, so it can easily be updated with the `oresat-linux-updater`_.
+All OreSat software should be put in a Debian package, so it can easily be updated with the `oresat-linux-updater`_.
 Projects that use compiled langauges should make binary debian package (precompile), less compliling on the satellite the better.

-All OreSat Linux packages are upload to https://debian.oresat.org/packages/, so they can be added to OreSat images.
+All OreSat Linux packages are upload to https://debian.oresat.org/packages/, so they can be used to build OreSat Linux images.

 Daemons
 -------

-There is no human user to start a process when the board is powered on, so all oresat programs shoule be daemonized (aka Linux Service) that can be control with systemd.
-The `oresat-linux-manager`_ will use systemd to start or stop OreSat daemons.
+There is no human user to start a process when the board is powered on, so all OreSat programs should be a daemon (aka Linux Service) so it can be control with systemd.
+The `oresat-linux-manager`_ will use systemd to start or stop OreSat daemons as command by the `C3`_ board.

-The `oresat-linux-manager`_ is the only enabled OreSat daemon (starts on boot) as it is the front end API to the board.
+The `oresat-linux-manager`_ is the only enabled (starts on boot) OreSat daemon as it is the front end to the board.

-Follow deamon service file naming of oresat-<name>d.service, ie oresat-gpsd.service.
+Follow deamon service file naming of oresat-<name>d.service, e.g. oresat-gpsd.service.

-Daemons should log to syslog so jounrnald can log.
-OLM can copy so they can be sent back to Earth for debugging.
+Daemons should log to syslog (journald will grab those logs), so if the logs are needed OLM can easily copy them and give them to the `C3`_.

-All oresat daemons will use DBus to interface with the `oresat-linux-manager`_.
+All OreSat daemons will use DBus to interface with the `oresat-linux-manager`_.
-Since `oresat-linux-manager`_ is the front end to the Linux board and handels all the CANbus commication, so other oresat daemon don't need to handle the following the CANopen sepcifications.
-Also, DBus has bindings in alot of langauges.

-OreSat daemons should only use system dbus not session dbus (aka user dbus).
-Follow dbus config file naming of org.oresat.<service>, ie org.oresat.startracker.
+OreSat daemons should use session dbus (aka user dbus) unless it is a root process then use the system dbus.
+If the daemon uses system dbus follow dbus config file naming format of org.oresat.<service>, e.g. org.oresat.startracker.

 **DBus Library recomendataions**